kumuluz/blog.sunesis.si/_posts/2017-08-03-kumuluzee-release-2.3.0.markdown

 - Fixed injection of the `ConfigurationUtil` in a CDI environment
 - Added the default Jetty logging to JUL to fix the problem of Weld (CDI) not printing stack traces when a dependency is not satisfied

+More details about this release can be found on [GitHub](https://github.com/kumuluz/kumuluzee/releases/tag/v2.3.0).